 There is no doubt that many people have built and run small scale anaerobic digestion (biogas) plants very successfully.
 But, others just could not get on with them.
 It is not surprising that this has been the experience.

-A whole host of factors are at play here, but the root of the matter is that running any size of AD plant requires a high degree of training and a real tenacity of will, when as digesters will, the gas-yield tails off and the unpleasant task of draining a digester and starting off afresh becomes necessary.
+A whole host of factors are at play here, but the root of the matter is that running any size of AD plant requires a high degree of training and a real tenacity of will.
+When, as digesters will, the gas-yield tails off from time to time and the unpleasant task of draining a digester and starting off afresh becomes necessary, it can be hard to keep going.

-What the biogas industry needs is a biogas plant system which is much closer in its efficiency and robustmenss of operation to a cow, than any have been so far.
+What the biogas industry needs is a biogas plant system which is much closer in its efficiency and robustness of operation to a cow, than any have been so far.
 Estimates of how many times more efficient a cow stomach is than a mechanical biogas plant range from 12 times to around 15 times.
+New biogas plant design are getting better all the time.

 Clearly, our AD technology needs to move on by huge strides in efficiency ease of use, and robustness against biochemical failure of biogas production.
 There is every chance it will, as scientists seek to much better understand, and control, the rate of biogas digestion.
 There are a huge number of research projects in progress right-now, looking at ways to do anaerobic digestion better.